 What is the Couchsurfing app?

-For those of you who are unfamiliar, Couchsurfing is an accommodations app that helps connect you with people all over the world.
+For those of you who are unfamiliar, the Couchsurfing app is an accommodations app that helps connect you with people all over the world.
 There are many ways you can connect.
 You can host people and offer them a place to crash during their travels, or you can be hosted and stay with other people on the app.

 There are also planned meetup events, along with individual meetups you and fellow couchsurfers can set up.
 Their tagline sums up what they’re all about: “You have friends all over the world, you just haven’t met them yet.”